gucci-ninja/Soft-Eng-Lecture-Notes/3B/3A04/README.md

 - Will discuss the 4 + 1 model for architecture
 - architecture has components, connections and interactions between these components
-- need to specify configuration toplogy
+- need to specify configuration topology
   - **Bus** is an infrastructure or more formally, a sofware system
     - the bad thing about the bus infrastructure is that if a single part of the system fails, the inter-related system makes it so that the whole thing fails (most of the time)
   - **Star** architecture has a central node with things coming into it
     - not that much differnet from bus
   - **C4/K4** is like a square with an X in the middle